Americans may have no identity, but they do have wonderful teeth.

 —Jean Baudrillard

 We feel pride when a foreigner praises our country.
 Our merits stand out!
 The world knows it needs us!
 But we may become uneasy when we notice the foreignness of the praise.
 Their values are different, after all . . . and their nuances of expression.
 Did they really understand us?
 Are they praising us as we would wish to be praised?
-Heaven forbid, could they be mocking us?
+Or, oh dear, could they be mocking us?

 In 1989 a bunch of Canadians made one of the most likeable tracks of all time as an apparent tribute to Elvis, Alannah Myles’ “Black Velvet.”
 The tribute is very odd, the more I listen to it, in that it offers pleasures totally unrelated to the pleasures of Elvis.
 The heavy slow shuffle groove, the soulful singing with harmonies in the chorus, the magic of the chord changes from verse to chorus and within the chorus—none of this is characteristic of Elvis.
 It’s as though Elvis is a vast desert, as far as these succulent things are concerned, and “Black Velvet” is an oasis where I find them at last.

 Heaven forbid that I should say something important is lacking in the music of Elvis.
 I would be stepping out of the American mainstream worse than if an American President were to renounce warfare.
 So please overlook my “vast desert” remark.